tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Details Reorder Desktop/README.md

   * **[store page detail details reorder desktop.html][6]**

-    Read the code for any instructions within.
+  Refer to [Per-page code injection][7] for details.

-  Please see [Per-page code injection][7].
+* Read the code for any instructions within.

 ## Example Reorderings

   * Add to Cart button after Price